Equality and diversity

 There is also a staff Equality Group with representation for age, disability, gender, race, transgender, sexual orientation, work-life balance and wellbeing.
 The Equality Group contributes directly to departmental goals for claimants, customers and staff by acting as a consultation forum for policy and operational colleagues, by raising concerns and promoting best practice.

 MINDFUL EMPLOYER® initiative

 The MINDFUL EMPLOYER® initiative is aimed at increasing awareness of mental health at work and providing support for businesses in recruiting and retaining staff.
 DWP has signed its Charter for Employers who are Positive About Mental Health.

 The Equality Act 2010 applied a Public Sector Equality Duty (PSED) to public bodies.
 The Equality Duty requires public authorities to have due regard to the need to eliminate discrimination, advance equality of opportunity and foster good relations.
 In addition, many public bodies, including the DWP, have specific duties under the act.

 The specific duties require us to publish:

 - equality information

 - equality objectives

-As a public authority, we are required to publish, at least annually, relevant, proportionate information demonstrating its compliance with the Equality Duty under the Equality Act 2010.
+As a public authority, we must publish, at least annually, relevant, proportionate information demonstrating our compliance with the Equality Duty.
 This replaces the previous requirement to publish equality schemes.